-Not long after writing our 2014 year in review, we were back on the road in early January headed to Romania for the first time.
+Not long after writing our 2014 travel year in review, we were back on the road in early January headed to Romania for the first time.
 Packing for the cold was a new experience for us but with a snowboard bag to squeeze a few extra layers into, we managed it.
-En route to Bulgaria, we stopped off in Bucharest for a few days to explore the Romanian capital and see the second largest building in the world.
-After which, we travelled by train through the snow covered countryside to Sofia, Bulgaria.
+En route to Bulgaria, we stopped off in Bucharest for a few days to explore the Romanian capital and see the second-largest building in the world.
+After which, we travelled by train through the snow-covered countryside to Sofia, Bulgaria.

 A travel blogging conference called Travel Blogger Exchange, or TBEX, brought us to the Costa Brava in Spain.
 This was our first conference and we had no idea what to expect but we learned a lot.
 Travel bloggers from around the world attended and we met some incredible people over the few days in Lloret De Mar.

 At the end of the event, we were invited on our first FAM trip, cycling from the Pyrenees to the Costa Brava over three days with a small but great group of travel bloggers and local Catalonians.
 Cycling through small villages, sampling the local food and taking in the jaw-dropping Catalonian scenery was something we’ll always remember fondly.
 And finishing up with a sea-kayaking trip on the Costa Brava was the perfect end to an amazing trip.

 After the conference, we booked our flights from Spain to Morocco, a country that had been on our list for quite some time.
 It was to be our first time in Africa and we were brimming with excitement.
 It was back to proper budget backpacking in Morocco; taking local transport, going to markets, haggling with the local vendors and figuring everything out as we went.
 We were back to what we love.